-All of AICL's gross written premium in the financial year 2021/22 was from contracts written in the United Kingdom.
+All AICL's gross written premium in the financial year 2022/23 was from contracts written predominately in the United Kingdom.

 In addition to pricing and underwriting, AICL undertakes reinsurance and capacity management, investment management including oversight of investment managers, reserving and capital management and reporting and the arrangement and monitoring of its distribution and claims handling parties.
-All other activities are outsourced, including most claims handling activities.
+All other activities are outsourced, including most claims handling activities (apart from large £250k+ third-party personal injury claims, which are handled by AICL).

-AICL's key financial information for the year ended 31 January 2022 is summarised below:
+AICL's key financial information for the year ended 31 January 2023 is summarised below: